 - Drain and store garden hoses.
 Install insulating covers on exterior spigots.
 In hard-freeze areas, have sprinkler systems blown free of water.

 - Check caulk around windows and doors.
 Re-caulking windows and doors will seal air leaks.
-Be sure to take the opportunity to prevent water damage around your home by applying some around your faucets, bathtubs, pipes, and other plumbing.
+You can prevent water damage around your home by applying some around your faucets, bathtubs, pipes, and other plumbing.

 - Mow your lawn one last time.
-Be sure to set the cutting height at 2 inches.
+You need to be sure to set the cutting height at 2 inches.
 This way, the grass can store food for growth but not get too long that snow and ice will mat it down and cause disease or fungus problems.

 This is definitely a lot to do and a lot to remember!
 If this sounds like too much, we created a list to help you out.